Tour Length

 3Which animals am I likely to see?

 “The animals you’re likely to see on a 2-day Kenyan safari depend on where you choose to go.
-To see the wildebeest migration, you should aim to be in the Masai Mara any time from late September to late October.
+To see the wildebeest migration, you should aim to be in the Masai Mara any time from August to October.
 There is lots of wildlife to be seen in the Mara at any time though.
 Big cats are particularly prolific.
 Amboseli NP is a more scenic destination.
 Early morning is often the best time to see Mt Kilimanjaro.
 With or without views of the mountain, you’ll have some incredible elephant sightings here.
 Some of the old bulls carry impressive tusks.
-Rhino is difficult to spot in the Mara and absent in Amboseli NP, but Lake Nakuru NP and many of the Laikipia Plateau reserves offer great opportunities to see both white and black rhino.
-When visiting Tsavo East NP on a 2-day safari, you may not be able to tick off the Big Five.
-Wildlife is a bit more spread out here, but you might well see some very rare antelope, such as the fringe-eared oryx and gerenuk, in an incredibly wild setting. ”
+Rhino is difficult to spot in the Mara (your best chance is the Mara Triangle) and absent in Amboseli NP, but Lake Nakuru NP and many of the Laikipia Plateau reserves offer great opportunities to see both white and black rhino.
+When visiting Tsavo East and Tsavo West National Parks on a 2-day safari, you may not be able to tick off the Big Five.
+Wildlife is a bit more spread out here, but you might well see some very rare antelope, such as the fringe-eared oryx and gerenuk, in an incredibly wild setting.”

 4How much will this safari cost?